ChanderG/lam/README.md

 ## Usuage

+### Basic

 Just type abbrevations into the `*lam*` buffer for them to become instantly available.
 Abbrevs are reloaded when you switch window focus - no saving or extra commands required!
 ```
 ("eia" "Emacs is Awesome!")
 ("lam" "Local Abbrev Manager")
 ```

+Since, the buffer is just Elisp, commenting out lines works as expected.
+Since the `*lam*` buffer is reloaded with no extra effort from your side: changing abbrev values, adding, removing, commenting, uncommenting all work seamlessly.

+### Elisp

 But, wait.
-Abbrevs can do a lot more!
+Abbrevs can do a lot more.
 Did you know that we can call arbitrary elisp from abbrevs?

 If there is a third arg, it is wrapped into a lambda and called after expansion.
 ```
 ("sayhi" "" (message "Hi"))
 ```
 Will echo "Hi" to the minibuffer.

+Just think of the possibilities!!!

 If you don't remember/can't be bothered to lookup exact elisp functions, you can use the following approach to bind key sequences.